DTBench: A Synthetic Benchmark for Document-to-Table Extraction: Introduction

 \emp{(5) Conflict Resolution (CR).} When multiple sources or document segments provide conflicting information for the same attribute, conflict resolution is required to determine the correct value.
 As illustrated in Figure~\ref{fig:example}(e), document D5-1 lists a discharge date of ``May 20, 2025'', while document D5-2 lists ``June 20, 2025''.
 Given the admission date of ``June 14, 2025'', the implicit constraint that discharge cannot precede admission must be applied to resolve the conflict and select the correct value, 2025-06-20.

 \textbf{The Need of a Benchmark Dataset.} It is reasonable to hypothesize that the capabilities discussed above vary substantially across LLMs.
-However, it remains unclear how LLMs from different families and of different scales compare with respect to these capabilities.
+However, it remains unclear how different LLMs compare with respect to these capabilities.
 A comprehensive evaluation of Doc2Table is crucial, as extraction accuracy directly underpins downstream data analysis over structured tables.
-Unfortunately, existing benchmark datasets, e.g., Rotowrite~\cite{Rotowire}, E2E~\cite{E2E}, LiveSum~\cite{LiveSum}, InstructIE~\cite{InstructIE}, and StructText~\cite{StructText}, fail to cover the capabilities required for such an evaluation, as summarized in Table~\ref{tab:bench_comparison}.
+Unfortunately, existing benchmarks, e.g., Rotowrite~\cite{Rotowire}, E2E~\cite{E2E}, LiveSum~\cite{LiveSum}, InstructIE~\cite{InstructIE}, and StructText~\cite{StructText}, fail to cover the capabilities required for such an evaluation, as summarized in Table~\ref{tab:bench_comparison}.
 This motivates a comprehensive benchmark dataset.

 \textbf{Challenges.} Developing a benchmark dataset that covers all five capability dimensions is non-trivial.
 Traditional methods require humans to collect documents, define schemata, read the documents, and manually extract structured tables as ground truth.
 This process is labor-intensive and inherently unscalable.
 More importantly, it offers limited control of task difficulty: deliberately constructing instances that target different capabilities typically requires extensive expert intervention and repeated dataset refinement, resulting in substantial additional cost.